Single non-transferable vote: SNTV compared to block voting and limited voting

-Party A has about 35% support among the electorate (with one particularly well-liked candidate), Party B around 25% (with two well-liked candidates) and the remaining voters primarily support independent candidates, but mostly lean towards party B if they have to choose between the two parties.
-All voters vote sincerely; there is no strategic voting.
+Party A has about 35% support among the electorate (with one particularly well-liked candidate).

+Party B has around 25% support (with two well-liked candidates).

+The remaining voters primarily support independent candidates, but mostly lean towards party B if they have to choose between the two parties.

-Percent of votes under MNTV and Limited Voting is the percent of voters who voted for the candidate, not the percent of votes cast.
+Vote percentage under block and limited voting is the percentage of voters who voted for the candidate, not percentage of all votes cast.